 If you'd rather two-step than twerk, Firehouse Saloon might be more your speed.
 One of Houston's favorite honky-tonk haunts, this fireman-owned Country Western bar is positively brimming with Texas pride—from the rustic exterior to the cowboy boots hanging from the rafters.

 Live bands play nearly every weekend, drawing big crowds from all around the Houston metro.
 The dance floor is huge, but there's plenty of seating, too.
-And if you want to relax with a cold beer to build up some liquid courage, that's more than OK here—just be sure to say "thank you, y'all" on your way out.
+And if you want to relax with a cold beer to build up some liquid courage, that's more than okay here—just be sure to say "thank you, y'all" on your way out.